syncthing/docs/specs/bep-v1.rst

 The protocol buffer schemas in this document are in ``proto3`` syntax.
 This means, among other things, that all fields are optional and will assume their default value when missing.
-This does not nececessarily mean that a message is *valid* with all fields empty - for example, an index entry for a file that does not have a name is not useful and MAY be rejected by the implementation.
+This does not necessarily mean that a message is *valid* with all fields empty - for example, an index entry for a file that does not have a name is not useful and MAY be rejected by the implementation.
 However the folder label is for human consumption only so an